Nell Gwyn: Legacy

 Though Gwyn was often caricatured as an empty-headed woman, John Dryden said that her greatest attribute was her native wit, and she certainly became a hostess who was able to keep the friendship of Dryden, the playwright Aphra Behn, William Ley, 4th Earl of Marlborough (a lover of hers), John Wilmot, 2nd Earl of Rochester, and the King's other mistresses.
 She is especially remembered for one particularly apt witticism, which was recounted in the memoirs of the Comte de Gramont, remembering the events of 1681:Nell Gwynn was one day passing through the streets of Oxford, in her coach, when the mob mistaking her for her rival, the Duchess of Portsmouth, commenced hooting and loading her with every opprobrious epithet.
 Putting her head out of the coach window, "Good people", she said, smiling, "you are mistaken; I am the Protestant whore."
-The Catholic whore was still the Frenchwoman Louise de Kérouaille, who had been created Duchess of Portsmouth in 1673.
+The Catholic whore was the Frenchwoman Louise de Kérouaille, who had been created Duchess of Portsmouth in 1673.

 The author of her 1752 biography relates a conversation (more than likely fabricated) between Gwyn and Charles II in which he, feeling at a loss, said, "O, Nell!
 What shall I do to please the People of England?
 I am torn to pieces by their clamours."

 "If it please your Majesty," she replied, "there is but one way left, which expedient I am afraid it will be difficult to persuade you to embrace.
 Dismiss your ladies, may it please your Majesty, and mind your business; the People of England will soon be pleased."

 She is noted for another remark made to her coachman, who was fighting with another man who had called her a whore.
 She broke up the fight, saying, "I am a whore.
 Find something else to fight about."

-Statue
+In 1937, a new ten-storey block of 437 flats in Sloane Avenue, Chelsea, was given the name Nell Gwynn House, and in a high alcove above the main entrance is a statue of Gwyn, with a Cavalier King Charles Spaniel at her feet.
+Mostly unnoticed by passersby, this is believed to be the only statue of a royal mistress in the capital city.

-In 1937, a new ten-storey block of 437 flats in Sloane Avenue, Chelsea, was given the name Nell Gwynn House, and in a high alcove above the main entrance is a statue of Gwyn, with a Cavalier King Charles spaniel at her feet.
-Mostly unnoticed by passers-by, this is believed to be the only statue of a royal mistress in the capital city.
+In 1985 the semi-autobiographical Oranges Are Not the Only Fruit by Jeanette Winterson was published; the epigraph is ascribed to Gwyn on its frontispiece.